CamCove-Crichton/newborn-photography/README.md

 - Corrupted database, had to delete the inital database and update the models, and then made the migrations again and migrated the database to rectify the issue
 - Could not connect up the index.html view and realised I was using the url of the file and not the assigned name for the url in the control statement
+- Was unable to get my bookings view to diplay and found that when the initial new booking request was posted to the database that it was without a slug and so it was causing an error
+- The initial route of the slug field being assigned a value was incorrect and so was returning a str which was an invalid value, so I used slugify to use the booking name and create a slug for the booking request before it gets saved
+- The featured image is being assigned the uploaded file, but is currently not displaying when viewing the template, but instead the alt attribute value is displayed - I found that there was a typo in my template that was missing the 'r' in url, so it is displaying correctly now

 ### Validator Testing